NorfairKing/opt-env-conf/README.md

 | Bash completion                      | 🚧             | ✔️                      | ✖️          | ✖️             |
 | Zsh completion                       | 🚧             | ✔️                      | ✖️          | ✖️             |
 | Fish completion                      | 🚧             | ✔️                      | ✖️          | ✖️             |

+## Example

+The `opt-env-conf-test/app/Main.hs` file contains a fully worked example.
+This example is part of the build in CI so you can rely on it being up-to-date.